New Keyboard Shield

 The missing col-gpios

-would be defined in your <boardname>_left.overlay
+would be defined in your my_keyboard_left.overlay

-and <boardname>_right.overlay
+and my_keyboard_right.overlay

 files.